HDK8491/nn/README.md

 <p style="font-family: Arial, sans-serif; font-size: 16px; color: #333; line-height: 1.6;">
-    My name is <strong>Hardik Bhammar</strong>.
     I'm a passionate developer from India, with a keen interest in web and mobile development.
 Currently, I'm diving deep into <em>React Native</em>.
 Besides coding, I'm also adept at graphic design.
 In my free time, you'll often find me engrossed in a game of chess or immersed in a good book.
 </p>